erik-larsen/emscripten-sdl2-ogles2/README.md

 ![Hello Triangle](media/hello_triangle.png)

-Demonstrates a colorful triangle using shaders, with support for mouse and touch input.
+Demonstrates a colorful triangle using shaders, with support for mouse and touch input:

-Controls:
  * Pan with left mouse or finger drag on mobile.
  * Zoom with mouse wheel or pinch gesture on mobile.